Online PDF proofs for wrapping paper are prepared in a 24" x 72" PDF file and are then printed using the approved proof.

 The color of the paper stock will affect the overall appearance of your design.
 Lighter colors of your design may not be very visible on a colored stock, and medium to darker colors tend to appear darker when printed on a colored stock.
 Darker colored stocks are only suitable to be printed with dark colors and black.

-We recommend using black or dark colours for all stocks except the 4pt White Kraft stock.
-If your artwork primarily uses lighter or brighter colours, we recommend the 2pt Light Ivory and 4pt White Kraft stocks.
+We recommend using black or dark colours for all stocks except on our White stock.
+If your artwork primarily uses lighter or brighter colours, we recommend Ivory and White Kraft stocks.